-In this paper the GLMM described in Brandão and Butterworth (2012) and updated in Brandão and Butterworth (2013), has been applied to the commercial abalone data for Zones A-D to incorporate the further data now available for Zones A and B for the 2013 Model-year (the 2012/13 fishing "year"), where a Model-year y runs from October of year y-1 to September of year y.
-The principle objective of the GLMM analysis is to obtain series of relative abundance indices that have been standardised by incorporating important covariates in the explanation of abalone CPUE variation.
+In this paper the GLMM described in Brandão and Butterworth (2012), and previously updated in Brandão and Butterworth (2014), has been applied to the commercial abalone data for Zones A-D to incorporate the further data now available for Zones A and B for the 2014 Model-year (the 2013/14 fishing "year"), where a Model-year y runs from October of year y-1 to September of year y.
+The principle objective of the GLMM analysis is to obtain series of relative abundance indices that have been standardised by incorporating important covariates in the explanation of abalone CPUE variation, and hence reflect greater comparability over time.